edwilson543/casino/README.md

 <p>
 The user is given a choice of wheels to play on which have slightly different slots.
 The game has been implemented in such a way that it's quick and easy to add more wheels to the game, of arbitrary user definition.
-The wheel is then in place for the game loop, however can be changed at the end of each betting round, see below.
+The wheel is then in place for the game loop, however can be changed at the end of each betting round (see below).
 Note that the application is intentionally not case sensitive, hence the use of a lower case e in the image (passwords, however, are case sensitive...).
 </p>